Transferring Universities Or Changing Courses? Here’s What You Need To Know

 • Is university the right choice for you right now?
 Should you take a gap year instead?

-“Can I change my course in second year?”.
 Transferring to universities in the second year isn’t too dissimilar to transferring from the first year.
 Moving university in the second year to another course for second-year entry is only granted on a case-by-case basis, whether this is due to a change in personal circumstances, such as location, funding, wellbeing or other reasons.

 Provided the course is like-for-like, you’ll increase your chance of acceptance, but if the courses are drastically different, you’ll need to start from year one.

-This can impact your funding, so it’s worth speaking with Student Finance to find out how you can fund your future course, especially if starting again.
+This can impact your funding, so it’s worth speaking with student finance to find out how you can fund your future course, especially if starting again.

 Before you drop out of your uni after the course ends and wonder how to transfer universities for the start of second year, think about the following: